bloominstituteoftechnology/node-db1-project/README.md

 SELECT customers.customerid, customers.city, COUNT(City) FROM Customers JOIN orders ON customers.customerid = orders.customerid GROUP BY (City)

 12. delete all customers that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM customers WHERE customerID NOT IN (select customerid from orders)

+We can select all the customers who did not place an order like this:
+SELECT customerId FROM Customers WHERE customerID NOT IN (select customerid from orders)